mars-planet/mars_city/servers/solarstorm/doc/swds.rst

-The scope of the Solar storm forecast server is to be able to issue warning in case of an expected solar storm, to prevent disruption of satellite communication and damage to space crat electronics.
+The scope of the Solar storm forecast server is to be able to issue warning in case of an expected solar storm, to prevent disruption of satellite communication and damage to space craft electronics.

 Reference Documents